 |2016||Access Equity Rights Now|

 |2020||Ending The HIV/AIDS Epidemic: Resilience And Impact|

 Today the 1st of December, the World Health Organization is calling upon all the global leaders and the citizens to carry all the tools possible to rally out the inequalities that drive AIDS.
-In addition, it’s also calling to reach out to people who are currently not receiving essential HIV services.
+Along with reaching out to people who are currently not receiving essential HIV services.